alecashford/fishbowl_api/Priorities.md

 Sprint 2
+-MVC with single endpoint
--Display feed of all posts in all fishbowls member is a part of -Allow user to post anonymously to single fishbowl -Allow user to select one post and go to post page to see all comments -From post page, allow user to comment anonymously on post
+-Display feed of all posts in all fishbowls member is a part of # -Allow user to post anonymously to single fishbowl -Allow user to select one post and go to post page to see all comments -From post page, allow user to comment anonymously on post